beling/book-pl/src/ch15-01-box.md

 #### Using `Box<T>` to Get a Recursive Type with a Known Size

-Rust can’t figure out how much space to allocate for recursively defined types, so the compiler gives the error in Listing 15-4.
+Rust can’t figure out how much space to allocate for recursively defined types, so the compiler gives the error in listing 15-4.
 But the error does include this helpful suggestion:

 <!-- manual-regeneration